danigrb/neuro-rs/README.md

 ## Disclaimer

-This Rust project template is made for educational purposes.
+This Rust project is made for educational purposes.

 If you have any suggestions or tips on what should be added, please feel free to reach out.

+# Development

 ## Tarpaulin for Test Coverage